- The generation, control and use of data are inherently political activities governed by formal and informal laws, regulations and norms.

 Balancing the complex economic and non-economic interests of all stakeholders is something that only governments can do and requires full and democratic consultations.
 Resolving these issues will necessarily create winners and losers.
 For example, providing individuals with strong rights to control how the data they generate is used will necessarily affect those industries whose business model depends on the collection and commodification of this data.

 A society based on the exploitation of knowledge requires constant surveillance in order to function properly and efficiently: A data-driven economy derives value from the identification, commodification and use of ever-expanding data flows.
 Capturing all desired data requires continuous monitoring of as many activities as possible.
-It is for this reason that, in the words of Andrew Ng, head of artificial intelligence at Baidu and the founder of the Google Brain project, tech companies “often launch products not for the revenue but for the data ... and we monetize the data through a different product” (Morozov 2018).
+It is for this reason that, in the words of Andrew Ng, head of artificial intelligence at Baidu and the founder of the Google Brain project, tech companies “often launch products not for the revenue but for the data ... and we monetize the data through a different product” (Ng quoted in Morozov 2018).
 Constant surveillance is also fundamental to the functioning of internet-connected devices that work only with a constant data stream.

 A data-driven economy, in other words, is also a “surveillance economy” (Zuboff 2015).
 It has long been established that merely the threat or assumption of constant surveillance can have negative effects on people’s actions, leading them to restrain themselves from the expression of potentially unpopular opinions (Schwartz 1999).
 This type of self-censorship is anathema to life in a liberal-democratic society.